 - Wildlife and Fisheries

-These multi-state, cross-disciplinary teams work together to develop specific actions to address priority issues, maximizing the impact of funding whenever possible.
+These multi-state, cross-disciplinary teams develop specific actions to address priority issues, maximizing the impact of funding.
+The priority issue teams meet once a year at the Gulf of Mexico Alliance All Hands meeting to review progress and set priorities for the next twelve months.
 The Alliance issued a report outlining the progress between 2004 and 2014 on initiatives and partnerships.